 Ulu: The native people of northern Alaska invented this knife centuries ago.
 It is used for hunting, fishing, skinning, filleting and every other imaginable domestic cutting need by the Inuit people.
 Nowadays, replicas can be purchased at any souvenir shop in Alaska.

-Now that you know the lingo, you’re ready to navigate your way around the Last Frontier without looking like a Cheechako.
+Now that you know the lingo, you’re ready to navigate your way around the 49th state without looking like a Cheechako.
 Browse Princess vacations and Alaska excursions and start planning your trip to Alaska today.
 Want to learn more fun facts about Alaska first?
 Check out our Alaska travel blog for the inside scoop on special events, fascinating historical facts and off-the-beaten-path journeys.